sourav-bk/Golang/Topic/Kubernetes.md

 <details><summary><h3><mark> K8S Architecture </mark></h3></summary>

+Kubernetes is an open-source platform that automates the deployment, scaling, and management of containerized applications.

 Kubernetes follows a Master-Worker (Client-Server) architecture.
 The cluster consists of a Control Plane (Master) that manages the cluster, and Worker Nodes that run the actual application workloads.

    #### Control Plane